celestiaorg/orchestrator-relayer/docs/orchestrator.md

 The role of the orchestrator is to sign attestations using its corresponding validator EVM private key.
 These attestations are generated within the Blobstream module of the Celestia-app state machine.
 To learn more about what attestations are, you can refer to [the Blobstream overview](https://github.com/celestiaorg/celestia-app/tree/main/x/blobstream).

+> **_NOTE:_**
+> Running a Blobstream orchestrator is mandatory for validators in mocha and mainnet (when announced), especially those in the active validator set!
+So, if you're still not running one, please do.

 ## How it works

 The orchestrator does the following: